 Diagnostic Challenges

-In endemic areas, surveillance of tick populations for the presence of B. burgdorferi may provide actionable information and guide the decision making process.
-At present, there are limited methods to survey tick populations for B. burgdorferi, none of which are suitable for completion in the field.
+In endemic areas, surveillance of tick populations for the presence of B. burgdorferi may provide actionable information and guide the decision-making process.
+At present, there are limited methods to survey tick populations for B. burgdorferi, and no suitable options for completion in the field.
 If it were available, a field-deployable assay could greatly enhance the ability of military, government, and private agencies to track B. burgdorferi hotspots throughout the United States and abroad.
 An increased awareness of these areas would be a considerable benefit to public health and service personnel that are stationed in endemic areas.

 DxDiscovery Solution

-New and improved methods to diagnose Lyme disease must be developed for patient outcomes to be more favorable.
+Improved methods for the diagnose of Lyme disease must be developed for patient outcomes to be more favorable.
 Detection of a Bb antigen (biomarker) early during infection would directly address the limitations of current Lyme disease diagnostics.
-Bb specific biomarkers of infection are present before the production of antibody, and may give positive results earlier in the course of disease.
+Bb specific biomarkers of infection are available for detection prior to the generation of antibodies, and may give positive results earlier in the course of disease.
 The identification of biomarkers that are suitable for incorporation into clinical diagnostics is not trivial.
-DxDiscovery will address these challenges using in-house technology that has been proven to identify biomarkers in pathogenic bacteria and fungi.
+DxDiscovery will address challenges associated with low biomarker abundance using technologies that has been proven to identify biomarkers in pathogenic bacteria and fungi.

-DxDiscovery is also involved in developing a fileld- deployable assay for detecting B. burgdorferi from ticks
+DxDiscovery is also involved in developing a field-deployable assay for detecting B. burgdorferi from ticks.

 Market Opportunity

-Lyme disease is the most common vector borne illness in the United States.
-An estimated 30,000 new cases are reported each year; however, the CDC estimates that this figure may be dramatically underrepresented, with the true number of cases likely approaching 300,000.
-A diagnostic test that detects early-stage Lyme disease would have priority access to this market, and may become a leader in market share within a short period of time.
+Lyme disease is the most common vector-borne illness in the United States.
+An estimated 30,000 new cases are reported each year; however, the CDC estimates that this figure may be dramatically underrepresented, with the true number of cases likely approaching 476,000.
+A diagnostic test that detects early-stage Lyme disease would have priority access to this market and may become a leader in market share within a short period of time.
+For more information, please contact us: ContactUs@DxDiscovery.com